wpendl99/.github/profile/html/input/input.md

 ## Validating input

 Several of the input elements have validation built into them.
-This means that they will not accept a value that is not for example, a number, in a defined numerical range, a URL, or an email address.
+This means that they will not accept a value that is not for example, a number, a URL, outside of a range, or an email address.
 You can also specify the `required` attribute on an input element to mark it as requiring a value before it can be submitted.
 The `pattern` attribute exists on `text`, `search`, `url`, `tel`, `email`, and `password` inputs.
-When present it provides regular express that must match for the input to be considered as valid.
+When present, the pattern attribute provides a regular expression that must match for the input to be considered as valid.

 You should also have validation built into your JavaScript that checks input data to ensures everything is valid before it is submitted.
 All of the input elements support functions for determining their validation state.
 Additionally, there are CSS style selectors for visualizing the validity of the input.
 In order to have a good user experience, it is critical that you provide sufficient user feedback early in the input process.
 A good design will give feedback as, or before, the user begins to input.
 A poor design will keep the user guessing as to why the data is not being accepted, or even if it was accepted.